Jonathan Troy: Plot summary

-One of the memorable characters in the book is Fatgut, a pathological liar who Jonathan seems close to.
-But for most of the book you figure Jonathan has no friends, mostly because he's too full of himself.
-You hear his every thought, and it's all very brutally honest.
+One of the books characters in the book is Fatgut, a pathological liar who Jonathan seems close to.

 The key secondary character of the story is Jonathan's father, Nathaniel Troy.
 He is a Communist living in 1950s America, right about the time of the Red Scare.
 He receives almost daily threats to his well-being.
 Jonathan avoids his father as much as possible, living a mostly independent life.
 But the climax of the story comes when some town drunks decide they're going to make the Communist kiss the American flag.

 Another character in the novel is Red Ginter, who would also be a character in The Fool's Progress.
 In this book, Ginter is the neighborhood bully who has tormented Jonathan most of his life.
 In the latter book, he's a member of a baseball team who hits the game-winning home run, but then refuses to run the bases.

 There was a real person named Earl "Red" Ginter who was part of Abbey's early life and seems to be the inspiration for these characters.

 There is no nobility in Jonathan Troy.
 Having access to his thoughts kills any affection you might be able to muster.
 He's rude to nearly everyone he meets, especially his father.
-Once he's made love to Etheline, he looks at her again with fresh perspective and decides he hates her body.
+Once he's had sex with Etheline, he looks at her again with fresh perspective and decides he hates her body.
 And when given an opportunity to stand up for something noble, Jonathan usually turns and heads in the other direction.

 One of the techniques Abbey uses in this book is devote a few chapters to printing notices in the local newspaper.
 It provides a slice of small-town life and in at least one case, relates to the plot.